Please enable JavaScript to view this site.

 Global trigger

 In this example we will measure a ratio of completed instructions in a specified program region to all completed instructions.
-Counter 0 will count all completed instructions, Counter 1 will count completed instructions only in the specified region.
+Counter 0 will count all completed instructions, while Counter 1 will count completed instructions only in the specified region.

 1. Open the Options dialog and check the Enabled box.